IlyaOdud/ORCA-support-scripts/README.md

-# Support scripts for data processing
+# Support scripts for data processing of ORCAs' out-files
 Here are some Python scripts that helped me and I hope they can help you with specific tasks in the field of quantum chemistry.